BenBoonya/android-pokemon-compose/README.md

 # Android Pokemon Compose

 This repository is a simple app that make request to  https://pokeapi.co and display them in the paginated lists.
-It demonstrates using Jetpack compose the following **Jetpack libraries**
+It demonstrates using Jetpack compose with the following **Jetpack libraries**
 1. Android Jetpack viewmodel
 2. Livedata
 3. Navigation component